ayman707-ux/PlayTorrio/README.md

 # ⚡ PlayTorrio

-**Playtorrio** is a clean and efficient **torrent streaming app** that uses [Jackett](https://github.com/Jackett/Jackett) to fetch torrent results and stream magnet links directly — all in one interface.
+**PlayTorrio** is a clean and efficient media center and torrent streaming app that uses [Jackett](https://github.com/Jackett/Jackett) and built-in scrapers to fetch torrent results and stream magnet links directly — all in one interface.

 Built with ❤️ by **Ayman Marwan**.
 PlayTorrio's official [website](https://playtorrio.netlify.app/)